Treatment and Welfare Support Assists Donkeys During Busy Harvest Season

 The donkey following cleaning and treatment of the affected area.

-Practical demonstrations covered harness fitting, load balancing, identifying pressure points, and checking for signs of rubbing or discomfort.
+Demonstrations covered harness fitting, load balancing, and identifying pressure points.

 Preparation of pack saddles and harnesses during the Dzenza visit.